kvcummins/kvcummins.github.io/dcc/20-in-the-grip-of-the-azure-fist.md

 * AGL check to climb wall silently (DC 10)
 * LCK check to open gate silently (DC 10)
 * Encounter: The Pack
-    * Survivors from above (each healed by 1d3 HP)
+    * Survivors from above
-    * 1d3 more dogs as _Wolves_ to max of 5 dogs in total, including alpha male
+    * 1d3 more dogs as _Wolves_ to max of 6 dogs in total, including alpha male
 * Encounter: Ursas, Ho!
     * 3 _Dire Bears_
     * Avoidable by clever PCs